flutter/website/src/content/deployment/flavors.md

 ## What are flavors

 Have you ever wondered how to set up different environments in your Flutter app?
-Flavors (known as _build configurations_ in iOS and macOS), allow you (the developer) to create separate environments for your app using the same code base.
+Flavors (known as _build configurations_ in iOS and macOS), allow you to create separate environments for your app using the same code base.
 For example, you might have one flavor for your full-fledged production app, another as a limited "free" app, another for testing experimental features, and so on.

 Say you want to make both free and paid versions of your Flutter app.
 You can use flavors to set up both app versions